Pagwa River: History

+In the mid-1930s, an airfield was created by the Department of National Defence, in part using 47,047 person-days of unemployment relief labour.
+A Frontier College instructor was located at the construction camp.
+In the late 1930s, the airfield became part of a string of emergency landing sites for Trans-Canada Air Lines (today Air Canada) to support their transcontinental flight operations.
+From 1952 to 1966, the airfield was an airforce base known as USAF Pagwa Air Station and then RCAF Station Pagwa, and operated as part of the Pinetree Line Early Warning and other subsequent continental defence systems.
+It was decommissioned in 1968.
+From 1952 to after 1962, this station was operated by the United States Air Force's 913th Aircraft Control and Warning Squadron.

+Commercial activity and population began to decline after the Trans-Canada Highway opened up the region after World War II.
+In the early 1960s, a road was built from the highway to Pagwa River.
+In 1967, the Hudson's Bay Company closed its store.

+The rail section between Nakina and Calstock was abandoned in 1986.
 The tracks and the top surface sheathing of the railway bridge are presently removed.
 The bridge was last used by Thunderhouse Forest Services Inc as access for a treeplanting operation on the west side of the Pagwachuan River in 2006.
 The Ontario Ministry of Natural Resources, Geraldton Area Office, blocked use of the bridge later that year.

-Commercial activity and population began declining after the Trans-Canada Highway opened up the region post World War II.
 Some of the original townsite has been purchased.
 Today, there are a few private cottages and seasonal homes, mostly owned by residents of Constance Lake First Nation and Hearst, Ontario.
 Some residents of Constance Lake today were born at Pagwa and spent many years of their lives there.